retr0h/act/README.md

 # act

-act - A python task runner.
+act - A simple task runner.

 > 1a : the doing of a thing : deed
 > 2 : the process of doing something : action

 [Poe the Poet][] is probably a better all around library, with fewer dependencies and setup.
-However, I wanted to experiment with dependency graphs, and a more general purpose framework for building CLI tools.
+However, I wanted to experiment with directed graphs, and a more general purpose framework for building CLI tools.

-I often find myself creating utility based python projects, since it can be tested, easy to work with YAML, and the community has a wealth of great projects (e.g. Rich/Click).

-Act experiments with gluing shell and python code together as a general purpose framework for building CLIs.

 [Poe the Poet]: https://github.com/nat-n/poethepoet

 ## Usage

-TODO
+List the graph:

+    $ act graph ls

+List a specific task's graph:

+    $ act graph ls <node>

 ## Testing